What happens now that a government shutdown is underway

 Many national parks including Yellowstone and Yosemite stayed open during a 35-day shutdown during Trump's first term.
 Limited staffing led to vandalism, gates being pried open and other problems including an off-roader mowing down one of the namesake trees at Joshua Tree National Park in California.

-— Smithsonian Institution: In the event of a government shutdown, our museums, research centers, and the National Zoo will remain open through at least Monday, Oct.
-6.
+— Smithsonian Institution: Museums, research centers and the National Zoo will remain open through at least Monday.

 Phillip Swagel, director of the Congressional Budget Office, said a short shutdown doesn't have a huge impact on the economy, especially since federal workers, by law, are paid retroactively.
 But "if a shutdown continues, then that can give rise to uncertainties about what is the role of government in our society, and what's the financial impact on all the programs that the government funds."